Icinga/icingaweb2-module-director/doc/10-How-it-works.md

 eventually use Director in parallel with manual configuration or configuration shipped by other tools.

-Internally, Icinga 2 manages part of it's configuration in it's `var/lib` directory.
+Internally, Icinga 2 manages part of its configuration in its `var/lib` directory.
 This is usually to be found in `/var/lib/icinga2`.
 Config packages are stored to `/var/lib/icinga2/api/packages` once shipped through the API.
 So as soon as you deployed your first configuration